PankajPaneru/Apache-Web-Server/README.md

 curl website1.com
 curl website2.com
 ```
 And there you have it!
 Hosting multiple websites on a single server using Apache Virtual Hosts.
-Feel free to experiment and have fun exploring the vast possibilities of web hosting.
+Have fun exploring the vast possibilities of web hosting.